TylerBarnes/wordsby-admin/README.md

 ## What does this theme do?

+- Runs a webhook on content updates to trigger a build.
 - Fixes the ACF GraphQL error `GraphQL Error Unknown field {field} on type {type}`
 - Discourages search engines from indexing the WP install
 - Redirects all WP pages to the admin login